Top 5 UI/UX Design Agencies in the World

 What is User Interface (UI) — Visual and Technical

-A UI designer embodies the true essence of digital product design.
+User interface designers embody the true essence of digital product design.
 They are responsible for not only stitching together technical components to enhance the overall functionality and usability, but the many creative decisions they make are like pieces of a larger puzzle that unifies the broader vision of the design.
 This most common type of UI that is dependent on the graphic representation of commands in design is called the graphical user interface.
 Voice-based interfaces are also becoming more common.
 This type of UI, most popularly known through Amazon’s Alexa, is when voice commands replace screens, graphics, and touchpoints.
-However, it’s not likely voice-based interfaces will replace graphics-based interfaces any time soon.
+However, it’s not likely that voice-based interfaces will replace graphics-based interfaces any time soon.

 UI and UX: Different, But Connected

 UI and UX are entirely interdependent despite their major differences.
 In any good digital product design firm, both UI and UX creative design teams are in constant communication and interaction.
 UI is essentially the process of piecing together the working technical parts of a broader UX strategy.
 But UX is also inclusive of the design and functional elements that form the foundation of UI.
 Therefore, it’s wholly understandable how the terms UX and UI have gotten confused.
 But from now, despite what UX and UI share, you’ll never mix them up again!

 Customers are spoiled with great web design and user experiences provided by industry leaders, and they expect the same from any mobile app or website they interact with.

 Having an intuitive UX is a critical requirement these days, not an added value or a differentiator.
 If you run an online store or have an app, you should level up your UX game and make it a priority.
 Your success depends on it.